Kingxukai/linux/Documentation/hwmon/mlxreg-fan.rst

 -------------------------------

 ================= == ====================================================
-cur_state	  RW file for current cooling state of the cooling device
+cur_state	  RW file for current cooling state of the woke cooling device
 		     (0..max_state)
-max_state	  RO file for maximum cooling state of the cooling device
+max_state	  RO file for maximum cooling state of the woke cooling device
 ================= == ====================================================